imyashkale/portfolio/docs/projects/index.md

 Welcome to the Projects section of my portfolio.
 Here, I showcase a variety of software development projects, demonstrating my expertise in Golang, AWS, Kubernetes, and more.

+!!! warning "Experimental Projects"
+    The projects listed here are primarily for learning and experimentation.
+They are not full-fledged applications but rather experiments to explore various technologies and concepts.
+Please keep this in mind while reviewing and exploring these projects.

 ## Featured Projects

 ### [Field Validator](/projects/field-validator)